LavaGang/MelonLoader/README.md

 - [bHapticsLib](https://github.com/HerpDerpinstine/bHapticsLib) is licensed under the MIT License.
 See [LICENSE](https://github.com/HerpDerpinstine/bHapticsLib/blob/master/LICENSE.md) for the full License.
 - [IndexRange](https://github.com/bgrainger/IndexRange) is licensed under the MIT License.
 See [LICENSE](https://github.com/bgrainger/IndexRange/blob/master/LICENSE) for the full License.
 - [ValueTupleBridge](https://github.com/OrangeCube/MinimumAsyncBridge) is licensed under the MIT License.
 See [LICENSE](https://github.com/OrangeCube/MinimumAsyncBridge/blob/master/LICENSE) for the full License.
 - [WebSocketDotNet](https://github.com/SamboyCoding/WebSocketDotNet) is licensed under the MIT License.
 See [LICENSE](https://github.com/SamboyCoding/WebSocketDotNet/blob/master/LICENSE) for the full License.
+- [Pastel](https://github.com/silkfire/Pastel) is licensed under the MIT License.
+See [LICENSE](https://github.com/silkfire/Pastel/blob/master/LICENSE) for the full License

 External Libraries and Tools that are downloaded and used at Runtime: